Careless-Caramel/Prediction-using-Supervised-ML/README.md

 # Prediction-using-Supervised-ML
 Data Science and Business Analytics Task-1

-Predict the percentage of an student based on the no. of study hours using simple linear regression model, and forecasting the marks of a student based on the numbers of hours studied per day.
+AIM : Predict the percentage of an student based on the no. of study hours using simple linear regression model, and forecasting the marks of a student based on the numbers of hours studied per day.

 Tool(s) Used - Python